How are areas of unexplained clearing identified?

 Areas of landcover change detected from satellite imagery are compared with known approvals, such as Land Management Code 2017 notifications, certifications and forestry approvals.

 Clearing occurring on other parts of the state are regulated by different instruments such as the State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017.
 Authorisations for clearing on these parts of NSW are generally provided by local government.
-This data is not currently reported to the Department of Planning, Industry and Environment - Environment, Energy and Science (DPIE-EES).
+This data is not currently reported to the Department of Planning and Environment (the Department).

-DPIE-EES applies a process of elimination to clearing on Rural Regulated Land in order to identify unexplained clearing.
-Unexplained clearing is identified by excluding authorised or approved clearing from all the detected clearing on Rural Regulated Land.
+The Department applies a process of elimination to clearing on rural regulated land in order to identify unexplained clearing.
+Unexplained clearing is identified by excluding authorised or approved clearing from all the detected clearing on rural regulated land.

 What happens to areas of unexplained clearing?

 Areas of clearing that cannot be explained may be investigated further by a compliance team.
-All investigations are undertaken in accordance with DPIE–EES compliance policies.
-If unlawful clearing is found, DPIE–EES will select an appropriate outcome based on environmental, social and regulatory considerations.
+All investigations are undertaken in accordance with Department compliance policies.
+If unlawful clearing is found, the Department will select an appropriate outcome based on environmental, social and regulatory considerations.
 All significant outcomes are reviewed by an expert advisory committee.

 Why can't areas of unexplained clearing be identified as authorised?